8. Sincerity, self-support, and sowing the seed

 apostle Paul does talk about every man having God's law

 written on his heart.
-Man's response to that God-written law, and not his sincerity, will
+A person's response to that God-written law rather than just an attitude of

 - Do most of your converts come from the young age brackets?